 Since tardiness is a form of absenteeism, the Fieldwork Educator may establish a policy regarding tardiness.
-The student is required to make up all fieldwork time missed at each rotation to the fieldwork educator's satisfaction.
+The student is required to make up all fieldwork time missed, including absences and tardiness, regardless of the total hours achieved at the end of the rotation.
 It is the student's responsibility to communicate any changes in schedules with the AFWC.

 Fieldwork is preparation for the work environment; attendance is expected.
 If there is inclement weather and the SJC campus is closed, fieldwork students must determine if they can safely get to the facility.
-Fieldwork students who will be late or absent must contact both the Fieldwork Educator (FE) and Academic Fieldwork Coordinator (AFWC) and must make up any time lost.
+Fieldwork students who will be late or absent must contact both the Fieldwork Educator (FE) and the Academic Fieldwork Coordinator (AFWC) and must make up any time lost.
 Any lost time for any reason >8 hours accumulated MUST be made up, regardless of the total hours accumulated.
-This would cover tardiness or having to take a few days for something but does give a one-day grace day.
+This would cover tardiness or having to take a few days for something, but it does give a one-day grace period.